KohGuanZeh/SimpleWebServer/README.md

 # Simple Web Server

-The aim of this project is to build a simple Web Server following the [HTTP 1.0](https://datatracker.ietf.org/doc/html/rfc1945) protocol using C.
+The goal of the project is to build a simple web server that follows the [HTTP 1.0](https://datatracker.ietf.org/doc/html/rfc1945) protocol that is to be hosted on UNIX environment.
+The language of choice for this project is `C`, given my lack of experience in low level languages and my desire to learn more about low level programming and concepts.